merlinfuchs/embed-generator/README.md

 volumes:
   embedg-local-postgres:
+  embedg-local-minio:
 ```

 Run the file using `docker-compose up`.
 It will automatically mount the `config.yaml` file into the container.
 You should not configure postgres in your config file as it's using the postgres instance from the container.

+Embed Generator should now be accessible in your browser at [http://localhost:8080](http://localhost:8080).

 ### Build from source